 How to assemble Gluten Free Strawberry Shortcakes

 There is no right or wrong way to assemble this classic dessert.
-Using a sharp knife, cut the sweet biscuits in half.
-Place the bottom half on a plate and top with a spoon full of macerated strawberries.
-Top with some whipped cream and more strawberries.
-Cover with the other half of the biscuit, dust with some powdered sugar if you like, and serve the gluten-free shortcakes right away.
+Slice the biscuits horizontally to create a top and bottom layer.
+Place the bottom half on a plate, then spoon a generous amount of whipped cream on the bottom piece of the biscuits.
+Spoon the roasted strawberries and their juices over it.
+Finally, place the top half of the biscuit on top, dust with some powdered sugar if you like, and serve right away

 Baking in grams